minicomp/ed/documentation.md

 ~~~

 As you can see, the liquid tags `{%raw%}{% %}{%endraw%}` and `{%raw%}{{ }}{%endraw%}` are embedded into the HTML.
 Those with `{%raw%}{% %}{%endraw%}` often use programmatic logic, as is the case here.
-If you are not familiar with a programming language, you may need to start elsewhere.
-I recommend Ruby, since this is the language used to build jekyll and jekyll-scholar in the first place.
+If you are not already familiar with programming languages, you may need to start elsewhere.
+I recommend learning Ruby, since this is the language used to build jekyll and jekyll-scholar in the first place (it's also the first programming language I used, so I'm biased).
 The `{%raw%}{{ }}{%endraw%}` simply pulls data from your project.
 In the example above it pulls the title from each 'post', i.e. each edited text.
 As you may have noticed already, we are basically adapting the blogging features of Jekyll to our own ends, what Cuban designer and theorist Ernesto Oroza would call "[technological dissobedience](http://www.ernestooroza.com/)."

 The second kind of table of content is exemplified in this documentation.
 If you open the source file for the documentation, you will notice at the top this snippet: